martinerk0/dustbot/index.md

 Since creating whole chassis at once would be hard to design, hard to 3D print, we split chassis into several parts.
 These are:
-- bottom part: This is the base component, it is holding motors, and all other parts are connected to it.
-- side parts: They are attached to base components, forming sides of robot.
-Onto them are attached other parts, such as:
+- bottom part
-   - battery holder
+- side parts
-   - raspberry pi case
-   - breadboard
+- breadboard holder + breadboard
 - rear part with kitchen cloth for collecting dust
 - battery holder
 - raspberry pi case (downloaded from thingiverse)
 - camera holder (downloaded from thingiverse)

+### Bottom part
+This is the base component, it is holding motors, and all other parts are connected to it.
+Motors are attached by four M3x20? screws.
+Side parts are attached by four M3x10 bolts

+### Side parts
+They are attached to base components, forming sides of robot.
+Onto them are attached other parts, such as:
+They serve as scaffolding onto which are other parts attached.
+Left and right are symmetrical.

+### Breadboard holder

+This is modelled so it fits same Vega dimensions as raspberry case.
+Breadboard is attached to it by sticky tape.

+### rear part

+This part is subject to change.
+It

 ## Actuators
 I chose [differential steering](https://en.wikipedia.org/wiki/Differential_steering) because it is easy to program, and uses only two motors.